radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 The RadiantOne cluster supports read and write operations from clients.
 All write operations received by nodes designated as “followers” are redirected to the designated “leader” node.
 The changes are made on the leader node and then replicated out to the follower nodes.
 This is depicted in the diagram below.

+>[!note]
->**Note - The leader node is responsible for handling all write operations from clients and all persistent cache refresh (periodic or real-time) operations.**
+>The leader node is responsible for handling all write operations from clients and all persistent cache refresh (periodic or real-time) operations.

 ![An image showing ](Media/Image7.2.jpg)